 The 'notional' grade boundaries for each component are also available.
 Component boundaries are 'notional' and intended only as a guide, they are not official grades.

-On results day, all linear grade boundaries and the maximum marks will be available by opening the links in the table below.
-Unitised UMS boundaries do not change from series to series and are available below.
+On results day, all linear grade boundaries and the maximum marks will be available on our website from 8am.
+Unitised UMS boundaries do not change from series to series.
+Grade boundaries can be accessed on our website.